ethmarks/posts/content/measurement.md

 >
 > -- [Alexander McKechnie](https://youtu.be/EH-z9gE2uGY?t=147) (@exurb1a)

 Almost all measurement systems are based off of human convenience.
 For example, caesium seconds are based on the properties of caesium-133.
-Scientists could have chosen to base the second off of any other atom's hyperfine transition frequency (although caesium-133 is cheap and very stable, which makes it convenient, which is why they chose it), so they choice of caesium-133 was arbitrary.
+Scientists could have chosen to base the second off of any other atom's hyperfine transition frequency (although caesium-133 is cheap and very stable, which makes it convenient, which is why they chose it), so the choice of caesium-133 was arbitrary.

 The exceptions to this are Planck units.
 Planck units are units that are defined exclusively using the fundamental universal properties of pure vacuum.
 These properties include the speed of light, the gravitational constant, and the Planck constant.